priitkaard/kafka-ts/README.md

 See the [examples](./examples) for more detailed examples.

+#### Logging

+By default KafkaTS logs out using a JSON logger.
+This can be globally replaced by calling setLogger method (see [src/utils/logger.ts](./src/utils/logger.ts))

 ## Motivation

 The existing low-level libraries (e.g. node-rdkafka) are bindings on librdkafka, which doesn't give enough control over the consumer logic.